fadliiamd/Javascript/README.md

 # Javascript
+Hello, my name is Fadli Amada.
-My journey becoming master of javascript.
+This is my journey for becoming master of javascript.
+Keep ghost and grinding man.
+#Sigmarule